kappter/fileez/grok/README.markdown

 ## Overview

 The File Analysis Tool is a web-based educational app for computer science students to explore file structures and cryptography.
 Built with HTML, JavaScript, and CSS, it visualizes file bytes, highlights sensitive data, extracts metadata, and supports encryption/decryption.
-The UI features a modular grid layout with a fixed footer, a dark/light mode toggle, and a sticky hex viewer for easy access without scrolling.
+The UI features a modular grid layout with a fixed footer, a dark/light mode toggle (applied to the entire page), a sticky hex viewer for easy access without scrolling, and a loading overlay to indicate file processing.
 A section table highlights key file sections (e.g., file name, extension, encoding, created date/time) in the hex viewer, ideal for learning file formats, binary/hex representation, and data security.

 ## Features

 - **Modular Layout**:
   - Two-column grid (responsive, stacks on mobile): left (file input, graphical view, metadata, section table), right (hex viewer, scrubber, encryption, binary sample).
   - Each section is a styled card with rounded corners and shadows for clarity.
+- **Loading Indicator**:
+  - Full-screen overlay with a spinner and “Loading file...” text appears during file processing (e.g., reading, metadata parsing, rendering).
+  - Themed for dark/light mode; disappears when processing completes.
 - **Scrollable Graphical View**:
   - Displays file bytes as 10x10px rectangles in a 16-column SVG grid, scrollable for large files.
   - Colors: yellow (metadata, sensitive), blue (headers), green (content), gray (unknown/other).
-  - Click a rectangle to show a tooltip (position, hex, binary, hides after 2 seconds), update the scrubber, and highlight the corresponding hex byte.
+  - Click a rectangle to:
+    - View a tooltip (position, hex, binary, hides after 2 seconds).
+    - Set the scrubber to the byte’s position.
+    - Highlight only that byte’s hex value in the hex viewer.
 - **Sticky Hex Viewer**:
   - Displays file bytes in hexadecimal, with sensitive data in yellow.
   - Editable; click "Save Hex Changes" to apply modifications (invalid hex shows an error).